Excerpt from part 1: “I was ‘dead on arrival’ at the hospital.“

 Otherwise, continue with part 2!

 Lord, I thank You for the Holy Spirit who finds and provides safe passage for lost souls who come to rely on You and, in so doing, ushers them to the home that You made for Your children.
-And I shall rejoice, O God, on the day when You “… wipe away every tear from [our] eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain …” (Revelation 21:4 NASB).
-May Your Holy Spirit guide all who are seeking to discover the hope on which they can faithfully stand, and may You rejoice with them upon the one refuge that is beyond the reach of insecurity.
+And I shall rejoice, O God, on the day when You “wipe away every tear from [our] eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain.” (see Revelation 21:4 NASB) May Your Holy Spirit guide all who are seeking to discover the hope upon which they can faithfully stand, and may You rejoice with them upon the one refuge that is beyond the reach of insecurity.

 To be saved, one’s heart need not stop beating.
-“If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”
-(1 John 1:9 NASB).
-“Submit therefore to God.
+“If we confess our sins, [God] is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+(1 John 1:9 KJV) “Therefore submit to God.
 Resist the devil and he will flee from you.
-Draw near to God and He will draw near to you.”
-(James 4:7-10 NASB).
+Draw near to God and He will draw near to you.” (see James 4:7-10 NKJV)

-I pray that you accept, from God’s realm of possibility, His gift of hope for the weary soul; for He has performed great miracles to fulfill “… the promise which He Himself made to us: eternal life.”
-(John 12:25 NASB).
-And only God is able to transform life and death into life eternal.
+I pray that you accept, from God’s realm of possibility, His gift of hope for the weary soul; for He has performed great miracles to fulfill “the promise which He Himself made to us: eternal life.” (see 1 John 2:25 NASB) And only God is able to transform life and death into life eternal.

 Note that this introduction is to a series that expands on my first book, The Hope in Personal Apocalypse.
 Follow my blog to not miss any of it.

 My purpose for this blog, my first book, and all else is purely for the means to further share the hope of my life that, in faith, has sustained me.
 My utmost desire is to do the good works that God would have us all do to lift one another up.